Try These 5 Canadian Apps For an Instant $50 Loan

 Canada has strict laws around payday loans, which mean you’ll always know what you’re being charged… but that doesn’t mean you’re not still paying more than you need to.

-Apps like Pay2Day and CashMoney offer payday loans to Canadians, but you’ll end up facing significantly higher fees than if you’re using apps like Bree, KOHO and Nyble.
+Apps like Pay2Day and CashMoney offer payday loans to Canadians, but you’ll end up facing significantly higher fees than if you’re using apps like Bree, KOHO, Nyble, Woveo and Wagepay.

 Looking for more ways to stay on top of your finances?
 Check out our latest resources: